 Cloud can deliver significant savings and be less troublesome than trying to manage multiple changes internally and at the same time.
-Make sure you really think about your operating systems, applications and compute options to ensure you plan and tailor a cloud approach that’s right for you.
+Make sure you really think about your digital infrastructure; operating systems, applications and compute options to ensure you plan and tailor a cloud approach that’s right for you.

 Not everything belongs in a public cloud, which is why so many forward-thinking companies are choosing a hybrid cloud approach.
 This refers to a mixed computing, storage, and services environment made up of on-premises infrastructure (or private cloud), combined with one or more public cloud services.

 The hybrid approach can be beneficial because it enables organisations to move between the two worlds, using the most appropriate platform for each workload or application.

 A large number of businesses are now seeing digital transformation as a top priority for survival in the next five years, with research by SAP finding this applies to 84 percent of companies worldwide.